sye8/Python-Unity-ZMQ/README.md

 After typing into the input field and hitting enter, the message will be sent to `respond.py` and unity will wait for a response for 3 seconds.
 If there is a response, it will be printed to console.

+Commands that the responder takes:

+- ping: Reply "ping back from server"

+- gib [object]: Spawns [object] in scene.
+Currently supports "sphere" and "cube"

 The requester is run asynchronously so the UI won't be blocked.

 ## Note